h1d31n455/MasterOfYourProcess/README.md

 DickVayne v0.5a
 - 0.4 now works with OGOrbWalker
 - 0.5
-- 0.6 chaneling interupt
+- 0.6 Channeling interrupt

-HUtilsEdited
-- 0.1 to work with OGOrbWalker and DickKillSecure
+DickHelp

-DickKillSecure
+HUtilsEdited + DickKillSecure
-- 0.1 Hextech Gountlet KS
+- HextechGunblad Kill Secure

+- SwordOfFeastAndFamine  BilgewaterCutlass  RanduinsOmen used in combo (target.Health) <= ((target.MaxHealth*0.6))
+- im a shit head so other utility from HUtils
+- Auto QSS useable ? on : {Taunt, Charm, Asleep} testing : {Disarm, Immovable}

 ----------------------------------------------------------------
 ----------------------------------------------------------------